JONGBAEK/odroid/README.md

 ## Hint
 - Need sudo password when install the plex.
-- If you don't want to install the plex, remove below line in the script.
+- If you don't want to install the plex, remove command line in the script.

   #sudo dpkg -i plexmediaserver*